top of page

 SCHOLARSHIP PROGRAM

 The GFWC WCSC Scholarship Fund helps Washington County women in need become self-sufficient through the pursuit of a degree or by obtaining credentials for practicing a vocation.
-For a quarter of a century, the Club each year has awarded scholarships ranging from hundreds to thousands of dollars to selected applicants.
+For a quarter of a century, the Club has awarded scholarships yearly ranging from hundreds to thousands of dollars to selected applicants.
 All funds are distributed directly to the educational institution for tuition costs only.
+As of the 2025 calendar year, the Club now has two enrollment periods.
+Application deadlines are April 1 and October 1.

-For information about applying, see below,email admin@GFWCRISouthCounty.com or scholarshipWCSC@gmail.com
+For information and assistance about applying, email scholarshipWCSC@gmail.com

 APPLY